footprintanalytics/footprint-batch-downlad-docs/README.md

 ## Getting Started

-- Get domain & psk key from Footprint
+- Get domain & psk key from Footprint.
+- Understanding the storage structure of data in the cloud.
+- Understanding relevant table schema.
-- Learn about Python demo script to  download data
+- Understanding Python demo script to  download data.

 ## How to access the daily data